 Monday through Thursday 7:30 a.m. - 4:00 p.m.
 Monday through Thursday 7:00 p.m. - 10:00 p.m.
 Friday 7:30 a.m. - 3 p.m.
-Sunday 7 p.m. - 10 p.m.
+Saturday and Sunday Closed

 Computer Use Policy

 In support of its mission of teaching and community service, the Colorado Community College System (CCCS) provides access to computing and information resources for students, faculty and staff within institutional priorities and financial capabilities.
 The computer Use Procedure contains the governing philosophy for regulating faculty, student and staff use of the System's computing resources.
 It spells out the general principles regarding appropriate use of equipment, software, networks and data.
 In addition to this policy, all members of the CCCS community are also bound by local, state and federal laws relating to copyrights, security and other statutes regarding electronic media.